 Patients receiving BOSULIF should have monthly hepatic enzyme tests for the first three months of treatment, or as clinically indicated.
-Patients with transaminase elevations can be managed by withholding BOSULIF temporarily, dose reduction, and/or discontinuation of BOSULIF (see 4 DOSAGE AND ADMINISTRATION, Dosing Considerations, Hepatic Impairment and 8 ADVERSE REACTIONS).
+Patients with transaminase elevations can be managed by withholding BOSULIF temporarily, dose reduction, and/or discontinuation of BOSULIF (see 4 DOSAGE AND ADMINISTRATION, Dosing Considerations, Hepatic Impairment).

-Hepatic Impairment:
+Patients with Hepatic Impairment